devaiah37/my_first_project/README.md

 - Refer to https://www.markdownguide.org/basic-syntax/ to learn about markdown syntax (ie. how to include pictures)
 ## Deadline
 Send me your git repo link on discord through direct message by **Friday, 21th April, 5pm**.
+- You repository should contain your up to date java project and the Dockerfile.
+- Your app/container should be reproductible on any computer by cloning your project, running "maven install" and building/running your Dockerfile from its location.

 ## Extra tasks
 After you have sent me your git repo link and I have given you the green light, you can do the following tasks :